GenericMappingTools/gmt/doc/rst/source/supplements/gsfml/fzmapper.rst

 and Magnetic Lineation Project [see `GSFML <https://www.soest.hawaii.edu/PT/GSFML>`_ for a full description of the project].
-It make a Mercator map of cross-profiles from the processed fracture zone (FZ) traces and cross-profiles as produced by :doc:`grdtrack`.
+It make a Mercator map of cross-profiles from the processed fracture zone (FZ) traces and cross-profiles as produced by :doc:`grdtrack </grdtrack>`.
 Optionally, overlay analysis and blend results.

 Optional Arguments
 ------------------